JackZhouSz/garmagenet-impl/README.md

 	--latent_data_fields latent64
 ```

-## 📃 License
-This project is licensed under the CC BY-NC-ND 4.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🌟 Acknowledgements

 We extend our sincere gratitude to the following open-source projects and research initiatives, whose contributions laid the foundation for GarmageNet: